โฐ Minimum Connection Times

 ๐ข Terminal Information

 Georgetown County Airport (GGE) is a premier general aviation facility located in the historic coastal city of Georgetown, South Carolina.
 Situated approximately five miles south of the city center, the airport serves as a critical transportation hub for the Lowcountry region, providing essential access for business leaders, private pilots, and residents.
-The facility features a modern terminal building and is strategically positioned between the major tourism hubs of Myrtle Beach and Charleston, offering a quieter and more personalized alternative for travelers to the South Carolina coast.
+The facility maintains a modern terminal building and is strategically positioned between the major tourism hubs of Myrtle Beach and Charleston, offering a quieter and more personalized alternative for travelers to the South Carolina coast.

 The centerpiece of the airport is the 'Tommy' W. Edwards, Jr. Terminal, an 8,500 square-foot, two-story facility designed in a classic Lowcountry architectural style.
 Inside, visitors find a range of modern amenities including a comfortable lobby with large flat-screen televisions, free high-speed Wi-Fi, and a dedicated pilot lounge equipped with a private shower.
 The terminal also houses extensive meeting and classroom facilities, reflecting its role as a center for both aviation and community activities.
 The building is fully handicapped accessible, ensuring a welcoming environment for all travelers.